 But what about for those who already have diabetes?
-Is coffee, or the caffeine in coffee, a problem for those with diabetes?
-Two 8-ounce cups of coffee contain about 280 milligrams of caffeine.
+Is coffee, or the caffeine in coffee, a problem?
+Two 8-ounce cups of coffee contain about 280 milligrams (mg) of caffeine.

 For most young healthy adults, caffeine does not seem to make blood sugar levels higher.
 Even consuming up to 400 milligrams per day appears to be safe for most people.
 This article will take a closer look at caffeine and some of the research that has been done in this area.